 Facebook offers businesses a highly targetted, low cost way to reach existing and potential clients when checking posts from friends and family on their smartphones or computers.
 Facebook has the ability to define highly targeted audiences for your business, reducing your advertising spend and increasing your advertising returns.
 But how does it do this?

-How does Facebook Target Your Clients?
+How does Facebook Target Potential Clients?